andrewchambers/orderly/man/orderly.1.md

 The number of seconds to wait for a given command before giving up and triggering a restart.
 A negative value means no timeout.

+### \-terminate-timeout SECONDS (default=10)\`

+When terminating a child due to sigterm, or an unrecoverable error, first orderly will send a SIGTERM to the child.
+If the child does not exist after this timeout, then a SIGKILL is sent instead.
+A negative value means no timeout.

 ## PROCESS SPEC ENV VARIABLES

 The following env variables are passed to any specified process scripts.